manleyevangelista/homelab/readme.md

 ## Configuration

-For those interested, here is my TrueNAS [configuration](https://github.com/manleyevangelista/homelab/blob/main/TrueNAS_Configuration.md)
+For those interested, [here](https://github.com/manleyevangelista/homelab/blob/main/TrueNAS_Configuration.md) is my TrueNAS configuration.

 - The two hard drives (2×4TB Seagate SkyHawks) are configured as **RAID 1** pool.
   - Yes, RAID 1 is not a backup, but it does provide a layer of protection in case one of the drives fails, since data is mirrored to both.
 It's unlikely for both drives to fail at the same time—so if one dies, I just replace it, and the system rebuilds the mirror, like nothing happened.